Almarch/pygotchi/README.md

 ### 1.3.
 Swagger

 FastAPI apps come with a swagger.
-Once the app is launched, have a look at: http://localhost:8000/docs
+Once the app is launched, have a look at: http://localhost:8000/docs.
+FOr parcimony, not all API are implemented on the UI.

+## 2. How to use

+### 2.1.
+Load a ROM

+### 2.2.
+Save the game

+### 2.3.
+About the buzzer

+The buzzer may be controlled at 2 levels:

+- Using the 🔊 icon: controls the sound on the client side.
+- Using the **A+C** button: controls the sound on the server side, using the native Tamagotchi functionnality.

 ## 2. Deploy the app